dhis2-sre/microk8s-playbook/README.md

 * The playbook currently only support one master node.
 It should be possible to deploy with multiple master nodes
 * Remove sudo without password capabilities as a final step
 * Make Ceph cluster deployment idempotent
+* Remove fish shell...
+It was nice for debugging